dokiem/Operationalizing-Machine-Learning/README.md

 1. Authentication

-In this step, we need to practise with authentication from my local with Azure machine learning by install Azure CLI and do the command az login.
-We also can test creating Service Principal account and associate it with specific workspace.
+In this step, we need to practice authentication from my local with Azure machine learning by installing Azure CLI and doing the command az login.
+We also can test creating a Service Principal account and associate it with a specific workspace.

 2. Automated ML Experiment